worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

 * Some of our other tutorials delve into other aspects of Flask, such as this [stock market dashboard tutorial](https://docs.replit.com/tutorials/22-personal-stock-market-dashboard).
 The web application interface we've built above is minimal and may benefit from additional functionality.
 * We also have [another tutorial on Matplotlib](https://docs.replit.com/tutorials/04-data-science-and-visualisation-with-repl-it).
 Additionally, Matplotlib provides [a number of tutorials on their website](https://matplotlib.org/stable/tutorials/index.html).
-* The Pandas community has written a number of tutorials, [linked here](https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html).
+* The pandas community has written a number of tutorials, [linked here](https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html).
 * Finally, [the FPDF documentation is available here](https://pyfpdf.readthedocs.io/en/latest/index.html).

 You can find the code for this tutorial in the repl below: